Questions about the Hindi/Urdu program?

 India, often called an economic powerhouse or a rising economy, has received a lot of attention recently.
 India is also the world’s largest democracy, and its visibility in the international arena is ever growing.
 According to the World Bank’s 2015 data, India is the world’s 9th largest economy with a GDP of US $2,066 trillion (Pakistan is the world’s 44th largest economy with a GDP of US $243 billion), but Goldman Sachs’s 2007 report predicts that India’s GDP will surpass that of America by 2050.

 The Hindi and Urdu languages share the same grammar and basic vocabulary despite being written in different scripts.
 With Hindi being the official language of India and Urdu the official language of Pakistan, the combined number of Hindi/Urdu speakers equals 588 million and is spoken by the second largest population in the world.
 Hindi/Urdu will grow to be one of the two most dominant languages—along with Chinese—by 2050.
 Learning Hindi/Urdu and their cultures would certainly be a good investment.

-Our language instruction curriculum is designed to provide a continuous three years of language learning to students so that students acquire linguistic and cultural competence at the advanced level by the time they graduate, generally prepared to use the language for work or a post-graduate education.
-In addition to these classes, we also offer:
+Our language instruction curriculum is designed to provide a continuous three years of language learning so that you can acquire linguistic and cultural competence at the advanced level by the time you graduate.
+You will be generally prepared to use the language for work or a post-graduate education.

-- Hindi-Urdu Teaching Tutorial is designed for students who have a teaching career in mind or are interested in working as a tutor.
-Students will learn the basics of pedagogical language teaching methodologies and various other instructional strategies so that they can apply them to their own teaching practices.
-After training, students will have the opportunity to work as tutors for students who are enrolled in our Hindi-Urdu classes.
+The teaching tutorial is designed for students who have a teaching career in mind or are interested in working as a tutor.
+You will learn the basics of pedagogical language teaching methodologies and various other instructional strategies so that you can apply them to your own teaching practices.
+After training, you can work as a tutor for students who are enrolled in our Hindi/Urdu classes.